vikahl/python-template/README.md

 - Always package the Python code as a library, even if is a service that will not be distributed through PyPI.
 Doing this makes it easy to write tests or extend functionality in various directions.
 - Use [Setuptools] as the build system.
-It is a proven build system that has gotten much better with the static configuration files (`setup.cfg`) and PEP 517 compliant builds.
+It is a proven build system that supports the latest standards.
 I do not see a reason to use another system.
 - Use Github Actions to run tests configured in tox and build and upload to PyPI for libraries.
 - Selection for library, cli and/or service support.